 - Odometer: The odometer records total water use in a similar way as the odometer in your car records miles driven.
 The water meter odometer records water use in cubic feet and displays as follows: The digits from right to left represent 1 cubic foot, 10 cubic feet, 100 cubic feet and so on.
 Like a car odometer, the water meter odometer can not be altered.

 The following steps will show you how to determine how much water you use over a period of time.*

 - Read the odometer and write it down completely.
 Then write down the date you read it.
 After a period of days (we suggest 7 days) read the odometer again and write it down and write down the date.

 - Subtract the first reading from the second reading.
 This is your water use in cubic feet during the period.

 - Multiply the water use by 7.48.
 This is your water use in gallons during the period.

 - Divide the water use in gallons by the number of days between readings.
 This is your average gallons per day during the period.

-*Use our Water Meter Reading Log (PDF) or the Water Use Calculator below to calculate your household water use using the steps above.
+*Use our Water Meter Reading Log (PDF) to calculate your household water use using the steps above.